Youth Philanthropy Councils

 Youth as Philanthropists Educational Resource: Resource book that guides youth and youth workers through what philanthropy is, the history of philanthropy, developing habits of giving and servin, and taking philanthropic action.

 Youth Council Listserv: IPA listservs are online communities that provide an interactive forum for members to engage with their peers through group e-mails where they can share ideas, ask questions, and learn from each other.
+This listserv is specific to youth council staff/volunteer facilitators.

 Youth Philanthropy and Next-Gen Webinars: Youth philanthropy and next-gen webinar recordings are archived and available in the IPA resource library.